ijeong1/Xamarin-Forms-CollapseOnScroll/README.md

 # Running on Android
 ![iOS](https://github.com/ijeong1/Xamarin-Forms-CollapseOnScroll/blob/main/android.gif)

+# iOS
-# I used a CustomRenderer to disable Bounce on iOS.
+I used a CustomRenderer to disable Bounce on iOS.
 Check out the CustomListViewRendere class in the Renderer folder in CollapseOnScroll.iOS.

+# Android
-# You don't need to add anything to CollapseOnScroll.Android
+You don't need to add anything to CollapseOnScroll.Android

 # ToDo : Implement to hide the actual Navigation Bar not a fake grid element.